Who is eligible for a scholarship?

 Who is the New Haven Scholarship Fund?

-The Fund is made up of private citizens who serve on an all volunteer basis.
+The Fund is made up of people who serve on an all volunteer basis.
 There is one part time staff member and no permanent office.
+(We want to keep costs down.)

 How old is the New Haven Scholarship Fund?